 Best value: Amazon Echo Dot (5th Gen)

-What if you don’t want to spend hundreds or even thousands of dollars?
-You can get the same multi-room effect by just picking up a few Amazon Echo Dot (5th Gen) devices and grouping them together.
-It’s a bit of a hack as these aren’t going to sound anywhere near as nice as the other options on this list, but it’s one of the cheapest ways to get audio in any room.
-Plus, because Amazon Alexa is already in so many other speakers, you can connect them if you ever decide to upgrade.
+What if you are not looking to spend hundreds or even thousands of dollars on a multi-room audio setup?
+You can still get a similar experience by picking up a few Amazon Echo Dot (5th Gen) speakers and grouping them together.
+While they will not match the sound quality of the more premium options on this list, they offer one of the most affordable ways to bring audio to every room.
+Plus, with Alexa built into so many devices, you can easily expand or upgrade your setup later.

 Best Sonos alternatives: Notable mentions